Top 10 Custom Web Development Agencies in the USA (2026)

 Big Drop Inc was founded in 2012 in New York with offices in Miami and Los Angeles.
 Their 4.6 Clutch rating from 36 reviews is the lowest score among top agencies on this list with a meaningful review count.
 They offer web development, Shopify and Magento e-commerce, branding, and SEO.

-Two important due diligence flags: their Yelp listing showed a possible closure notation as of early 2026.
-Verify directly that their New York office is operational before investing time in a discovery process.
+One due diligence flag: confirm their current office footprint and team status directly before investing time in a discovery process, as their operating footprint has shifted over the past two years.
 Their tech stack is also centered on WordPress, Drupal, and Shopify with no documented Next.js or headless capability.

 If you are evaluating a Shopify or WooCommerce migration, see our detailed comparison of Shopify vs custom website and why WooCommerce is slow before deciding on platform direction.